Indonesian philosophy

 Indonesian philosophy is a generic designation for the tradition of abstract speculation held by the people who inhabit the region now known as Indonesia.
 Indonesian philosophy is expressed in the living languages found in Indonesia (approximately 587 languages) and its national language Indonesian, comprising many diverse schools of thought with influences from Eastern and Western origins, and indigenous philosophical themes.

 The term Indonesian philosophy originates from the title of a book written by M. Nasroen, in which he traced philosophical elements found in Indonesian culture.
 Since then, the term has been popular and inspired many later writers like Sunoto, Parmono, and Jakob Sumardjo.
-Sunoto began the nation's first philosophy department at Gajah Mada University in Yogyakarta.
+Sunoto established the nation's first philosophy department at Gadjah Mada University in Yogyakarta in August, 1967.

 Sunoto, Parmona, and Sumardjo each defined the word Indonesian philosophy differently.
 Without clearly defining the word, M. Nasroen argued that Indonesian philosophy was neither Western nor Eastern.
-He pointed to core Indonesian concepts and practices such as mupakat, pantun-pantun, Pancasila, hukum adat, gotong-royong, and kekeluargaan (Nasroen 1967:14, 24, 25, 33, and 38).
-Sunoto (1987:ii) also embraced a culturalist notion of Indonesian philosophy, calling it "the cultural richness of our own nation…contained in our own culture."
-Similarly, Parmono defined it as "thought or reflections…which are bound in" adat "as well as ethnic culture" (Parmono 1985:iii).
-Sumardjo wrote that the "philosophy of Indonesian people has never been conceived of.
-Their philosophical conceptions must be sought after and found out of what they have done. " He added, "Indonesian philosophy lies in their daily-life behavior and factual result of their activities.
-The philosophy of Indonesian people lies within their pepatah-petitih, adat houses, adat ceremonies and rites, old myths, in their dress ornaments, their dances, the music they play, in their weapons, their social system, and so on" (Sumardjo 2003:113).
+He pointed to core Indonesian concepts and practices such as mupakat, pantun-pantun, Pancasila, hukum adat, gotong-royong, and kekeluargaan.
+Sunoto also embraced a culturalist notion of Indonesian philosophy, calling it "the cultural richness of our own nation…contained in our own culture."
+Similarly, Parmono defined it as "thought or reflections…which are bound in adat as well as ethnic culture".
+Sumardjo wrote that Indonesian philosophy are "primordial thoughts" or "basic mindsets that structurise the whole culture of an ethnic group".